-The significant increase in the fair value measurement is mainly attributed to the following reasons:
+The significant increase in the fair value measurement in 2023 is mainly attributed to the following reasons:

-• an overperformance in 2023 leading to a significant payment of Senior Note (mainly for Cairo3).
+-the overperformance in 2023 leading to a significant payment of Senior Note (mainly for Cairo3).

-• a decrease in the discount rate from 18,4% in 2022 to 17.1% in 2023.
+-the decrease in the discount rate from 18,4% in 2022 to 17.1% in 2023.

-• an increase of the unsecured rate assumption used in the model from 2% in 2022 to 4% in 2023 leading to an increase in the projected cashflows.
+-the increase of the unsecured rate assumption used in the model from 2% in 2022 to 4% in 2023 leading to an increase in the projected cashflows.

-• an increase in the adjusted underlying collateral value of real estate collaterals due to the increases in real estate market in Greece.
+-the increase in the adjusted underlying collateral value of real estate collaterals due to the increases in real estate market in Greece.

-• the passage of time by one year and the adjustment of the timing assumptions used.
+-the passage of time by one year and the adjustment of the timing assumptions used.